joecritch/behave.js/README.md

         onClick: _ => _.handleBtnClick,
       }
     },
-    // The "children" namespace is used for multi-element children
+    // The "children" namespace is for multi-element children
     // children: {
     //   item: {
     //     attributes: {